niyya123/MERN/README.md

 Make sure to login with this account to access Admin : 19521911@gm.uit.edu.vn        123456 Please don't ruin the project with bad Admin using.

-Make sure to npm i nodemon react-scripts
+Make sure to npm i nodemon react-scripts.

+Here is the link to the demo : https://uithcm.sharepoint.com/:v:/s/Nhm3Hthngthngtinal3chiu/EXTC_dYjNNREjoP575S2-GgBkmth99mrt17IIOSpOGgb4A?e=TqmS1B